YosysHQ-Docs/YosysHQ-Docs/docs/source/licensing.rst

 **Q:** What are the licensing options available?

-**A:** There are two licensing options:
+**A:** There are these licensing options:

 - Node-locked licenses
 - Floating licenses (via FlexNet Publisher, for customers running their own license server)

 Node-locked licenses
 --------------------